Statistical Tests

 • The results of the test

-• A conclusion about the test (whether the hypothesis is incorrect, or if the test is inconclusive).
+• A conclusion about the test (whether the tested hypothesis is incorrect, or if the test is inconclusive).

-Median mood test (N-samples)
+Median Mood test (N-samples)

 ../_images/n-sample-mood.png